Are you looking for the ultimate 5 days in London itinerary?

 Today entrances on both sides of the River Thames have glass domes and spiral staircases making climbing into and out of it more manageable.

-And easier to locate since it is one of the coolest hidden gems in London.
+The domes also make it easier to locate since it is one of the coolest hidden gems in London.

 Stop 4: The Line Sculpture Trail

-What is The Line?
+What is the Line?
 It is London’s first contemporary art walk.

 Opened in 2015, it runs from Greenwich Peninsula (The O2) to Queen Elizabeth Olympic Park (North Greenwich to Stratford.)
 The Line Sculpture Hike is three miles as the crow flies.

-However it meanders along the London waterways of the River Thames, so that adds distance.
+It meanders along the London waterways of the River Thames, so that adds distance.
 Set up as an outdoor urban exhibition space, modern and contemporary art is displayed for all to view.

 There are lots of restaurants, pubs, and cafes along the Line Sculpture Trail.
 It is a great place for a bite to eat during your 5 days in London.

-Stop 5: The Painted Hall At The Old Royal Naval College
+Stop 5: The Painted Hall at the Old Royal Naval College

 Still in Greenwich, the sumptuous Painted Hall is London’s take on the Sistine Chapel!